brennv/openshiftv3-training/beta-4-setup.md

     ansible-playbook ~/openshift-ansible/playbooks/byo/config.yml

-Looking at the Ansible hosts file, note that our master (ose-master.paas.it) was present in both the `master` and the `node` section.
+If you looked at the Ansible hosts file, note that our master (ose3-master.example.com) was present in both the `master` and the `node` section.

-Effectively, Ansible is going to install and configure node software on `ose-master`, `ose-node1`, and `ose-node2`, but master software just on `ose-master`.
+Effectively, Ansible is going to install and configure node software on all the nodes and master software just on `ose3-master.example.com` .

+### Add Cloud Domain
+If you want default routes (we'll talk about these later) to automatically get the right domain (the one you configured earlier with your wildcard DNS), then you should edit `/etc/sysconfig/openshift-master` and add the following:

+    OPENSHIFT_ROUTE_SUBDOMAIN=cloudapps.example.com

+Or modify it appropriately for your domain.

 There was also some information about "regions" and "zones" in the hosts file.
 Let's talk about those concepts now.